We look forward to warmly welcoming all our students to our campuses in 2023 to enjoy the rich atmosphere of university life.

 The University of Melbourne is committed to COVIDSafe campuses – to find out what this means for you and your studies, see our COVID-19 student updates page.

 International travel to Victoria

-We’ve been working hard to make sure our campuses are as safe as possible, so if you're planning to visit, or have classes or appointments on campus, make sure you complete the COVIDSafe LMS module and follow our COVIDSafe checklist to help ensure our community’s health, safety and wellbeing.
+We’ve been working hard to make sure our campuses are as safe as possible and ask you to follow our COVIDSafe advice to help ensure our community’s health, safety and wellbeing.

-There has been enhanced infection control and cleaning measures out into place across all of our campuses to ensure we are creating the safest environment and continuing to prioritise the health and safety for all of our staff, students and the local community.
+Enhanced infection control and cleaning measures are in place across all our campuses to ensure we are creating the safest environment and continuing to prioritise the health and safety for all our staff, students and the local community.

 Scenarios we're working to resolve for prospective students

 - What happens if your qualifying degree, associated prerequisites or other entry requirements for graduate coursework and research are impacted